Ashwinnbr007/pdf_resize_app/readme.md

 2. cd into the repo `cd pdf_resize_app`
 3. Build using `docker build -t pdf_resize_app .` (Ensure you have docker installed before this step)
 4. Run the container `docker run pdf_resize_app`

+## To create an image with NXM dimensions

+I had run into an issue where i could not find any custom nxm for testing the logic, hence image_gen.py was created.
+Simply add in your width and height and run `python3 image_gen.py` and a blank NxM image will be generated.